 Property values in Florida are on the rise.
-As such, portability of the homestead tax exemption for a primary residence is a hot topic.
+From June of 2015 through June of 2016, the price of homes increased by 7% in the State of Florida.
+A 6.8% increase is projected again by June of 2017.
+Because property values are on the rise, portability of the homestead tax exemption for a primary residence is becoming a hot topic.
 Homestead portability allows an owner of homestead property to “port,” or transfer, all or part of his or her Save Our Homes exemption from an old homestead property to a new homestead property.
 But, what exactly does that mean?

 In Florida, the value of real property is assessed by a county property appraiser on January 1st of each year and annual real estate taxes are imposed based upon that assessed value.
 Market conditions dictate the market value of real property.
 Expectedly, as real estate markets rise, the market values of real property rise which in turn increase the real property taxes assessed by the county property appraiser.
 However, one of the key benefits of Florida’s homestead exemption is the Save Our Homes (SOH) assessment limitation set forth under an amendment to the Florida Constitution.
 This limitation prevents the county property appraiser from increasing the assessed value of homestead property more than 3% per year, or the percent change in the Consumer Price Index (CPI), whichever is less.
 The difference between the current fair market value of homestead property and the SOH value represents the accumulated homestead exemption tax savings.